Citigroup Logo

 Citigroup Logo 2007-2011

-Earlier, designer Paula Scher from the Pentagram agency proposed her vision of the corporate logo, approved by the bank’s board.
+Earlier, designer Paula Scher at Pentagram proposed her vision for the corporate logo, which was approved by the bank’s board.
 It was “Citi” with an inverted parenthesis above it.
-In essence, the arch denoted an umbrella, which was simplified to an upward curved stroke.
-Paula created her logo in ten minutes on a napkin, for which she received a half-million dollars.
-During the period indicated, the text was gray, and the bar was red.
+In essence, the arch denoted an umbrella, which was simplified into an upward-curved stroke.
+Paula created her logo in ten minutes on a napkin, for which she received half a million dollars.
+During the indicated period, the text was gray, and the bar was red.

 2011 – today